pkdawson/imgui-godot/README.md

 2. [Install the plugin](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) by copying over the `addons` folder.
 Or [use GodotEnv](#package-managers).

 3. In Visual Studio or another IDE, open the solution and allow unsafe code, and install `ImGui.NET` with NuGet.
+Set your target framework to .NET 8 or later.
 Save and return to Godot.

     (If you prefer to manually edit the .csproj instead, refer to the demo csproj for the necessary modifications.)